 Okay.
 I know you need a lot more info.

-Remember, I moved my www.skyalphabet.com domain from GoDaddy to skyalphabet.com hosted by GreenGeeks and I’ve never looked back.
-I should’ve done it years ago.
+Remember, we moved our www.skyalphabet.com domain from GoDaddy to skyalphabet.com hosted by GreenGeeks and we’ve never looked back.
+We should’ve done it years ago.

 Ready to switch?